nathanberry97/personalWebsite/posts/goBeyondStatic.md

 ## It's going to get easier

-This is where I decided to make the process better, I wanted it to be like how my blog posts are generated to HTML form markdown (If you are curious I use [Pandoc](https://pandoc.org/) to achieve this).
+This is where I decided to make the process better, I wanted it to be like how my blog posts are generated to HTML from markdown (If you are curious I use [Pandoc](https://pandoc.org/) to achieve this).
 I knew it would only take a few hours to implement this feature.
 But like all my other side projects, I put it to the back of my mind.

 When it finally became time to start implementing the automation I knew I wanted to use [Go](https://go.dev/).
-As I quite like programming with Go and thought it would be a great choice for a CLI application.
+As I quite like programming in the language and thought it would be a great choice for a CLI application.

 With that plan in mind, I looked into how to create templates.
 Here are the two packages I decided to use: